 South Pointe Park offers easy access to the beach.
 Hit the shoreline to soak up the sun, swim, or go shell hunting.
 You’ll also find walking trails, an off-leash dog park, BBQ & picnic areas, and a small water playground.

-Poking out from the park, South Pointe Pier is also one of the most vibrant places to see in Miami, in both color and energy.
-At the pier, take in panoramic views of fishermen and surfers.
+Poking out from the park, South Pointe Pier is also one of the most vibrant places to see in Miami in both color and energy.
+At the pier, take in panoramic views of fishermen and surfers plying the coast.
 South Pointe Pier is especially magical at sunrise and sunset.

-While Miami Beach is most famed for its South Beach area, there’s plenty more to see & do here.
+While Miami Beach is most famed for its South Beach area, there’s plenty more to see & do on this Atlantic Ocean barrier island.

-Nature-lovers should set aside time to visit the Miami Beach Botanical Garden.
-Perched on the Collins Canal, the 4-acre park teems with native Floridan and tropical plants.
+Nature lovers should set aside time to visit the Miami Beach Botanical Garden.
+Perched on the Collins Canal, the 4-acre park teems with native Floridan and tropical plants and flowers and is one of the city’s top spots for relaxing.

-Miami Beach is known for its mouth-watering food, especially Cuban sandwiches.
-Time Out Market Miami is the perfect mix of the best of the city, all under one roof.
-The marketplace gathers the area’s best chefs, mixologists, and artists.
+Miami Beach is also known for its mouth-watering food, especially Cuban sandwiches.
+Time Out Market Miami is the perfect mix of the city’s tastiest dishes, all under one roof.
+The marketplace gathers the area’s finest chefs, mixologists, and artists.
 Time Out Market is Miami’s top destination for everything food & drink.

 Lincoln Road Mall

 Located on the northern fringes of South Beach, Lincoln Road Mall is a shoppers’ haven.
-The pedestrian-only street is lined with fashion boutiques, restaurants, bars, cafes, and bistros.
+A pedestrian-only street, Lincoln Road is lined with fashion boutiques, restaurants, bars, cafes, and bistros.

 For delicious Spanish cuisine, pull up a chair at Tapelia Spanish Cuisine.
 The restaurant is one of the most popular places to eat & drink along Lincoln Road.
 Wash down their signature paella with sangria for the full Andalusian-inspired experience.

-While exploring Lincoln Road, saunter over to nearby Soundscape Park.
-With its modern landscaping and high-tech A/V equipment, the park is an interesting venue for outdoor screenings and concerts.
+While exploring Lincoln Road, be sure to saunter over to nearby Soundscape Park.
+With its modern landscaping and high-tech A/V equipment, the park is an interesting venue for outdoor screenings, performances, and concerts.
 The beautiful New World Center, designed by famed architect Frank Gehry, is also worth a look.

 Dating back to the 1920s, Espanola Way was one of Miami Beach’s first commercial districts.
 The street was designed to look like a Mediterranean village.
 A century later, Espanola Way still sits near the top of lists of what to see in Miami.

 Today, the former artist colony is one of the city’s top culinary destinations.
-You choose from a dozen or so cafes & restaurants offering alfresco-style dining.
+Along the route, you can choose from a dozen or so cafes, coffee shops, and restaurants offering alfresco-style dining.

 For a taste of Cuba, check out Havana 1957.
-Its shaded outdoor patio is the perfect place to enjoy the flawless Miami weather with a cool drink in hand.
+Grab a seat on the shaded outdoor patio, enjoying its tasty Cuban dishes and the flawless Miami weather with a cool drink in hand.

 Oleta River State Park

-Located on Biscayne Bay in North Miami, Oleta River State Park is one of the city’s finest retreats.
+Located on Biscayne Bay in North Miami, Oleta River State Park is one of the city’s finest retreats for nature lovers.
 The state park sprawls over 1,043 acres around its namesake river.
-And at only a 30-minute ride from downtown, it’s easily accessible, too.
+And at only a 30-minute ride from downtown, it’s easily accessible, too!

-Oleta River State Park offers some of the best outdoor activities in Miami for travelers and locals alike.
-Adventurers can pedal over 15 miles of cycling trails or paddle through its mangrove forests.
+Oleta River State Park offers fun outdoor activities for travelers and locals alike.
+Adventurers can pedal over 15 miles of cycling trails or paddle through its mangrove forests on a kayak.

 Miami Children’s Museum

 If you’re visiting Miami with kids, check out the Miami Children’s Museum.
-Located on Watson Island offshore from downtown, it’s one of the largest children’s museums in the United States.
+Located on Watson Island offshore from downtown, it’s one of the largest children’s museums in the United States and a must-visit for families.

 At the Miami Children’s Museum, kids will explore 14 interactive, hands-on exhibits.
 The exhibitions cover subjects ranging from art & music to science & technology.

-The heart and soul of Miami’s Cuban culture is Little Havana.
+The heart & soul of Miami’s Cuban culture lies within Little Havana.
 Famed for its vibrant street art, murals, and live music, Little Havana never disappoints.
-For sightseeing in Miami, it’s one of the city’s best destinations.
+For cultural sightseeing in Miami, it’s one of the city’s most popular destinations.

 Start your Little Havana itinerary on Calle Ocho, the district’s most famous street.
 Large, painted rooster statues dot the street along with a Walk of Fame honoring legendary Cubans.